Gunoshozo/lua-neuro-sama-game-api/README.md

     2.3.
 Remove `LUA_PATH=` and `LUA_CPATH=`.

     2.4.
 Then you should be left with two strings that contains some paths separated by `;`, that's what we need.
-3. Create a file called like `luarocks-paths.lua` and paste your strings like in the template below (also check "Building Love2D game with SDK" section below):
+3. Create a file called like `luarocks_paths.lua` and paste your strings like in the template below (also check "Building Love2D game with SDK" section below):
 ```lua
 love.filesystem.setRequirePath(
         "your 1st string goes here" ..